 This is a serious problem.

-Ten thousand steps is not a target for fit people; it is the target for a human being not to rust up their joints.
+Ten thousand steps is not a target for fit people; it is the target for human beings not to rust up their joints.

 If you telecommute, you need to exercise.
 But the joy of it is that whenever you have a gap in your agenda, you can jump into your shorts and go for a run for 30 minutes.
 Do 45 minutes of jogging, and you will hit 10,000 steps.

-Need to clear your head go for a long walk, take your next meeting on skype on your phone with a Bluetooth headset whilst walking in the forest.
+If you need to clear your head, go for a long walk.
+You can also take your next meeting on Skype on your phone with a Bluetooth headset while walking in the forest.
 It is all possible: technology is your friend.

 21. Block Your Calendar For Important Personal Events

-Because you are remote working, people assume that you are available through the working day, even if they are in a different time-zone.
+Because you are remote working, people assume that you are available throughout the working day, even if they are in a different time zone.
 You need to block out our calendar for important personal events.

 What is important?

-Well, if you have children, it is there to cook and have dinner with them in the evening and if you have a pet, then walking the dog.
+Well, if you have children, it is there to cook and have dinner with them in the evening, and if you have a pet, then walk the dog.
 What is important is up to you.
 The main thing is to get ahead of the game.
-It happened so often to me that I have a team meeting running in the afternoon, and it is my kids’ birthday party.
+It happened so often that I had a team meeting in the afternoon, and it was my kids’ birthday party.
 Hmmm… cancel the meeting.

 Get birthdays and other critical family events on the calendar ahead of time.